peerkar/liferay-gsearch/README.md

 ### Step 2

-Download the module default configurations portal version.
+Download the module default configurations for your portal version.
 You can find the latest in [configs folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/latest/configs).
-Copy thos into LIFERAY_HOME/osgi/configs.
+Copy those into LIFERAY_HOME/osgi/configs.

 ### Step 3

 You need to have an Asset Publisher to show the search result.
-By default there it has to be on a page with friendlyURL '/viewasset'.
+By default, it has to be on a page with friendlyURL '/viewasset'.
 You can change that later in the configuration.

 ### Step 4

-If you want to take advantage of all the goodies, including query suggestions and configurable query building and relevancy you need to install the custom Elasticsearch adapter (recommended).
+If you want to take advantage of all the goodies, including query suggestions and configurable query building and relevancy you need to install the custom Elasticsearch adapter (highly recommended).

 Find out the compatible adapter version for your portal versions in [compatibility matrix](https://github.com/peerkar/liferay-gsearch/wiki/Compatibility-Matrix).